Farmers at UP are sowing the cool season crops:

 Also on our November agendas: pruning perennial herbs (like rosemary and sage), planting more garlic and onions, wildflowers and native plants.

-Turn the pumpkin on your front step into a pie for Thanksgiving dinner:
+Turn the pumpkin on your front step into a pumpkin pie for Thanksgiving dinner:

 If pumpkin isn’t your thing, here’s a stellar Sweet Potato Pie recipe..